CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC_GPO_Software_Deployment.md

 I initially created the share with only `Domain Computers` having read access.

-This made sense for the GPO install because software deployment runs under the computer context, but I could not manually browse to the share as a user or admin account.
+This made sense for the GPO install because software deployment runs under the computer context.
+However, it also meant I could not manually browse to the share as a regular user or admin account during testing.

 ![Share Created with Domain Computers Only](../Evidence/Phase2_Chrome_GPO/Phase2_Chrome_GPO_05_Share_Created_Domain_Computers_Only.png)